Otto von Bismarck: Foreign policies

-The powerful German army was under the control of Bismarck's close ally Field Marshall Helmuth von Moltke the Elder.
+The powerful Imperial German Army was under the control of Bismarck's close ally Field Marshall Helmuth von Moltke the Elder.
 It was a model of professionalism although it fought no wars.
-The navy was small under Bismarck.
+The Imperial German Navy was small under Bismarck.

 After fifteen years of warfare in the Crimea, Germany and France, Europe began a period of peace in 1871.
 With the founding of the German Empire in 1871, Bismarck emerged as a decisive figure in European history from 1871 to 1890.
 He retained control over Prussia and as well as the foreign and domestic policies of the new German Empire.
 Bismarck had built his reputation as a war-maker but changed overnight into a peacemaker.
-He skillfully used balance of power diplomacy to maintain Germany's position in a Europe which, despite many disputes and war scares, remained at peace.
+In this role, he employed balance of power diplomacy to maintain Germany's position in a Europe which, despite many disputes and war scares, remained at peace.
 For historian Eric Hobsbawm, it was Bismarck who "remained undisputed world champion at the game of multilateral diplomatic chess for almost twenty years after 1871, [and] devoted himself exclusively, and successfully, to maintaining peace between the powers".
 Historian Paul Knaplund concludes: